 - Shefford Lower school recognises that children can abuse other children and such behaviours are never viewed simply as 'banter' or as part of growing up.
-We recognise that peer on peer abuse can take many different forms such as: - o cyber-bullying - sending or posting sexually suggestive images including nude or semi-nude photographs via mobiles or over the internet by persons aged under 18 (referred to as youth Produced Sexual Imagery) - sexual assault - sexual violence or harassment - upskirting - o sexually harmful or problematic behaviour - o gang initiation or hazing type violence - o harassing messages and misogynistic messages - o the non-consensual sharing of indecent images - the sharing of abusive images and pornography, to those who do not want to receive such content
+We recognise that peer on peer abuse can take many different forms such as: - o cyber-bullying - sending or posting sexually suggestive images including nude or semi-nude photographs via mobiles or over the internet by persons aged under 18 (referred to as youth Produced Sexual Imagery) - o sexual assault - o sexual violence or harassment - \circ upskirting - o sexually harmful or problematic behaviour - o gang initiation or hazing type violence - o harassing messages and misogynistic messages - the non-consensual sharing of indecent images - $\circ\;$ the sharing of abusive images and pornography, to those who do not want to receive such content

 - Upskirting is an illegal offence which typically involves taking a picture under a person's clothing without them knowing, with the intention of viewing their genitals or buttocks to obtain sexual gratification, or cause the victim humiliation, distress or alarm. - Shefford Lower school understands serious violence and what may signal that children are at risk from, or are involved in serious violent crime.
 Indicators may include increased absences, a change in friendships/relationships with older individuals or groups, a significant decline in performance, self-harm, significant change in wellbeing or signs of assaulted/unexplained injuries.
-Unexplained gifts or new possessions could indicate that children have been appropriated, or are involved with, individuals associated with criminal networks or gangs. - Contextual safeguarding/extra familial risk as referenced in KCSIE (2022) highlights that 'assessments of children should consider whether wider environmental factors are present in a child's life that are a threat to their safety and/or welfare.
-Children's social care assessments should consider such factors, so it is important that schools and colleges provide as much information as possible as part of the referral process'. - Contextual safeguarding can also be known as 'risk outside the home' (Working Together, 2018) - Shefford Lower school has a thorough understanding of contextual safeguarding and will make a referral in the first instance if apparent. - Shefford Lower school manage the use of mobile and smart technology on the premises and reflect this in the behaviour / child protection policy. - We carry out an annual review of their approach to online safety, supported by an annual risk assessment that considers the risks to children.
+Unexplained gifts or new possessions could indicate that children have been appropriated, or are involved with, individuals associated with criminal networks or gangs. - Contextual safeguarding/extra familial risk as referenced in KCSIE (2021) highlights that 'assessments of children should consider whether wider environmental factors are present in a child's life that are a threat to their safety and/or welfare.
+Children's social care assessments should consider such factors, so it is important that schools and colleges provide as much information as possible as part of the referral process'. - Contextual safeguarding can also be known as 'risk outside the home' (Working Together, 2018) - Shefford Lower school has a thorough understanding of contextual safeguarding and will make a referral in the first instance if apparent. - School/ service manage the use of mobile and smart technology on the premises and reflect this in the behaviour / child protection policy. - We carry out an annual review of their approach to online safety, supported by an annual risk assessment that considers the risks to children.

-'Report Abuse in Education' (NSPCC helpline) was funded from 1st April to October 2021 but is still available at time of writing (November 2021).
+'Report Abuse in Education' (NSPCC helpline) is available from the 1st April 2021 (funded until October 2021).
 This bespoke helpline is available to provide appropriate support and advice to victims of abuse, and concerned adults, including onward action such as contacting the police if they wish to.
 Young people and adults can contact the NSPCC helpline, Report Abuse in Education on 0800 136 663 or email help@nspcc.org.uk